 The most valuable finds include jewellery of the 10th century found in grave in the burial grounds on the territory of the so-called Pheasantry and Lumbe Garden.
 The deceased, who were at least partly members of the entourage of the princes, were buried with their gold and silver decorations, some of which were evidently imported from Great Moravia while others were produced in Bohemia after Great Moravian models.
 Found in the richest graves were drum-shaped earrings decorated with small grains, earrings with animal heads, round buttons with glass imitations of precious stones, S-shaped earrings and other jewels.

-Huge layers were formed directly below the windows of former Rozmberk Palace particularly by building rubble under which there was a large quantity of kitchen waste of the 15th and 16th centuries.
+Huge layers were formed directly below the windows of former Rosenberg Palace particularly by building rubble under which there was a large quantity of kitchen waste of the 15th and 16th centuries.
 Apart from the usual pieces of broken kitchen vessels, fragments of quality table pottery, glass cups and painted bottles were also found here.
 Testimonies to the richness of the local diet were provided not only by animal and fish bones, but also by snail and oyster shells.

 Tiles from several richly decorated stoves rank among the most valuable finds.
 Figural reliefs, evidently created after quality graphic models, were provided with a multi-coloured glaze and in some cases they were gilded as well.

-Rediscovery of the ancient Royal Tomb in the Cathedral of St. Vitus
+Rediscovery of the Ancient Royal Tomb in the Cathedral of St. Vitus

 Notice: The following document is available in Czech language only.

-Prague Castle restoration work
+Prague Castle Restoration Work

-In this way, the working areas can now carry out almost all restoration and conservation interventions into collection articles preserved not only at the Prague Castle, with the exception of furniture.
+In this way, the working areas can now carry out almost all restoration and conservation interventions into collection articles preserved not only at Prague Castle, with the exception of furniture.
 The working areas are divided into several ateliers - free textiles, tapestries and carpets or artistic crafts.
 Furthermore, there is a so-called wet process here - a multi-purpose room set up for excellent cleaning of textiles.
-Another essential part is also a photo studio, determined above all for photographic documentation of work processes on extensive articles.
+Another essential part is also a photo studio, meant above all for photographic documentation of work processes on extensive articles.

 Notice: The following document is available in Czech language only.